discreetlogcontracts/dlcspecs/NumericOutcome.md

 The second integer is called `outcome_payout` and is set equal to the local party's payout should `event_outcome` be signed which corresponds to a y-coordinate on the payout curve.

+Note that if you wish to construct the counter-party's `payout_function`, then this can be accomplished by replacing all `outcome_payout`s in your `payout_function` with `total_collateral - outcome_payout` and interpolating the resulting function will yield the same result as defining your counter-party's function to be `total_collateral - computed_payout` at every possible `event_outcome`.

 #### Requirements

 * `num_pts` MUST be at least `2`.